-The preceding Background section summarizes the genesis of department-generated preventive maintenance guidance and the following legislation-driven expansion of that narrow facilities care element into a more comprehensive maintenance and facility management requirement.
-Over the past fifteen years, nearly 100% of Alaska's school districts have achieved compliance in meeting minimum standards.
-Every school district, with a single exception, has at some point between 2001 and 2016, met the state's minimum standards for maintenance and facility management of school facilities.
+The preceding Background section summarized the beginnings of department-generated preventive maintenance guidance, and the following legislation-driven expansion of that narrow facilities care element into a more comprehensive maintenance and facility management requirement.
+Since its inception, nearly 100% of Alaska's school districts have achieved compliance in meeting minimum standards.
+In fact, only a single district out of 53 has not met the state's minimum standards for maintenance and facility management of school facilities at some point.
 In August 2002, only six districts met minimum standards.
 By August 2003, the number was 22.
 It peaked at 52 school districts in 2008.
-Disturbingly, since the peak in 2008, and through 2017, two school districts lost certification (and regained it) and an additional 12 school districts have experienced a year or more of provisional compliance where minimum standards are achieved but for which there is not at least 12 months of data demonstrating adherence to the standard.
-In each of these 14 lapses, it was clear that the measured maintenance, operations, and capital planning areas were not sufficiently integrated into a facility management program so as to remain sustainable through personnel changes or economic shifts in the school district.
+Disturbingly, since the peak in 2008, and through the date of this edition, multiple school districts lost certification (some have regained it) and nearly 15 school districts have experienced a year or more of provisional compliance where minimum standards are achieved but for which there is not at least 12 months of data demonstrating adherence to the standard.
+In each of these lapses, it was clear that the measured maintenance, operations, and capital planning areas were not sufficiently integrated into a facility management program so as to remain sustainable through personnel changes or economic shifts in the school district.
 On a brighter note, some of Alaska's school districts have exceeded the minimum requirements and are operating closer to the forefront of facilities management.
 Practices and processes such as predictive maintenance to forecast equipment failure, equipment upgrades based on lower life-cycle costs, and managing demand for space are beginning to appear in the department's assessment visits.
 The Department believes these kinds of results are achievable in every school district, at every level of resource availability, through integration and district-level ownership.